erichardy/collective.abcmusic/README.txt

 * overlaies for help and explanations
 * keyboard bindings : i.e. to start play with a key pressed
 * choose to create MP3 when a tune is created, also for batch import of abc file containing many tunes
-* create indexes in the catalog for use with collections (catalog.xml and registry.xml)
+* create indexes in the catalog for use with collections (catalog.xml and registry.xml).
+Now only TuneTypes.
 * add CSS for standard addForm
 * manage O: field in multiple tunes at once in a folder (for example : add O: field)
 * create a public database of tunes from which a tune can be added to a owned folder ...perhaps by a specific add form (?)
 * improve the IHM : which kind of menus?
-* manage sets of tunes (in an another module in the future)
+* manage sets of tunes (in an other module in the future)